spack/spack-tutorial/tutorial_packaging.rst

 Cleaning Up
 -----------

-Before leaving this tutorial, let's ensure that future sections run properly.
-You'll want to undo the work we've done here by entering the following commands:
+Before leaving this tutorial, let's ensure what we have done does not interfere with your Spack instance or future sections of the tutorial.
+Undo the work we've done here by entering the following commands:

 .. literalinclude:: outputs/packaging/cleanup.out
    :language: console